Introduction

 These include MOP, SRP, or MRP.
 Therefore, it is imperative to know the meanings of SRP, MOP, and MRP to understand their utility in business and how retailers can apply them while they sell their products and services.
 MRP, SRP, or the MOP have different implications and set various limits on the prices of commodities sold.

-MOP Meanings & Definition:
+MOP (Market Operating Price) Meanings & Definition:

 MOP refers to the actual price at which products or services are available to the retailer.
 It is also the lowest price at which the retailer can sell these products or offer the services in the market for no profit, no loss.
-The Market Operating Price is generally fixed by the manufacturers or brands of a commodity.
+The mop full meaning is Market Operating Price is generally fixed by the manufacturers or brands of a commodity.
 Thus, MOP considers the demand and supply of the commodity in the market and is set accordingly.

 The MOP of a product is generally not printed on the commodity.
 The price printed on items is generally the MRP (Maximum Retail Price).
 This price is the maximum price at which the retailers are allowed to sell their products.